SreeyuR/cs-165-final-project/README.md

 ## Data Inclusion / Exclusion

-All available shots from the three tokamaks (C-MOD, DIII-D, EAST) were included in the dataset.
-No shots were excluded unless explicitly filtered through the split indices described above.
-These splits were designed to:
+All available shots from the three tokamaks (C-MOD, DIII-D, EAST) in the open-sourced dataset were initially included.
+However, a small amount of filtering and cleaning was applied during preprocessing and splitting:

+- **Outlier removal**: All features were clipped at the 1st and 99th percentiles before any data splitting, removing extreme outliers from the dataset.
+- **Split-based filtering**: Shots were only included in training, validation, or test sets if they were referenced in the predefined case-specific index files located in `data/indices/`.
+- **No additional filtering**: Aside from percentile clipping and index-based selection, no samples were excluded from the original dataset.

+These preprocessing and filtering steps were designed to:

-- Preserve **class ratios** across splits
+- Preserve **realistic class ratios** across splits
 - Allow for **machine-specific** and **cross-machine generalization** studies
+- Maintain **consistency and reproducibility** across experiments
-- Enable **realistic distribution learning** for predictive modeling
+- Enable **robust distributional learning** for predictive modeling